Östgöta Enskilda Bank

-Danske Bank, formerly Östgöta Enskilda Bank, is a Swedish commercial bank which is owned by Danske Bank.
+Östgöta Enskilda Bank was a Swedish commercial bank.
+It was purchased by Danske Bank in 1997 and later converted into a branch.

 History

 The bank was founded in 1837 as Öst-Götha-Bank in Linköping.
 The bishop Johan Jacob Hedrén was bank director.
 In 1846 it changed name to Östgötha Enskilda Bank and in 1856 to Östergötlands Enskilda Bank.

 The bank in Kisa, Östergötland was robbed on 28 May 1999 and with police in pursuit the robbers killed two policemen, see Malexander murders.

 The banks in Stockholm and Östergötland County were called "Östgöta Enskilda Bank" until 2011, when they changed their name to "Danske Bank".

 Provincial banks

-The banking license is held by Östgöta Enskilda Bank, but it uses different brand names in various parts of the country, typically named after the historical Provinces or Counties of Sweden.
+The banking license was held by Östgöta Enskilda Bank, but it used different brand names in various parts of the country, typically named after the historical Provinces or Counties of Sweden.